How to Keg Your Home Brew Beer — A Guide to Home Draught Systems

 Share

-The simplest kegging option for UK home brewers is a pressure barrel — a sealed plastic vessel that stores and serves beer under light CO2 pressure.
-The King Keg is the classic UK choice, a 40-pint barrel with a bottom tap that works with LISS CO2 chargers to maintain serving pressure.
-To use one, simply siphon your finished beer into the sterilised barrel, add a small amount of sugar to generate natural carbonation (approximately 80g per 23 litres), seal, and leave for 7–14 days to condition.
-When ready, connect a CO2 charger to restore pressure and pour.
+A pressure barrel is a sealed plastic vessel that stores and serves beer under light CO2 pressure — the simplest kegging option for UK home brewers.
+Siphon your finished beer into the sterilised barrel, add around 80g of brewing sugar to generate natural carbonation, seal, and leave 7–14 days to condition.
+Connect a CO2 charger to restore pressure when serving.
+See our full kegging and draught equipment range.